ST-TOMAS-Workshop/stm32u0_workshop/enddevice/enddevice_handson_cubeide.md

 ## RTC Callback
 ISR from 1s periodic WakeUp timer update Glass LCD with duty cycle of negative pulse.
 Also handle 1s TimeOut on bus line.
-Adding helper fucntion which convert Integer (measured Duty Cycle) into Char which can be displayed on Glass LCD.
+Adding helper function which convert Integer (measured Duty Cycle) into Char which can be displayed on Glass LCD.

 Copy paste following snippet in `USER CODE BEGIN 4` section in **main.c** file: